bimlas/howto-distraction-free-desktop-workspace-for-developers/scripts/rofi/lib/README.md

 ## Open project

-Open a project directory, name the terminal, fetch latest modifications, show log, etc. Tweak to your needs, for example you can open up VSCode, database manager or whatever you need.
+Open a project directory, name the terminal, fetch latest modifications, show log, etc. If the directory is not exists (there are no results for the query in Rofi), open a named terminal.
+Tweak to your needs, for example you can open up VSCode, database manager or whatever you need.

 ## Group windows